ABOUT US

 Our Vision

-We envision a societal shift embracing health equity and cultural humility; Where black women have the tools, resources, and support needed to reach their goals and have healthy outcomes for both themselves and their infants; where health disparities for black mothers and infants no longer exists
+We envision a societal shift embracing health equity and cultural humility; Where Black women have the tools, resources, and support needed to reach their goals and have healthy outcomes for both themselves and their infants; and where health inequities for Black mamas and infants no longer exist.

 Our Founder